-Because dermatology is such a competitive field, successful dermatologists have a strong academic track record and a drive to succeed.
-The ability to tolerate long working hours, a lack of sleep, and the stresses of medical training is also essential to becoming a dermatologist, due to the rigorous years of education and experience through residencies and fellowships.
+Because dermatology is such a competitive field, successful dermatologists must possess both a strong academic track record and an intrinsic desire to succeed.
+The ability to tolerate long working hours, a lack of sleep, and the stresses of medical training is also essential to becoming a dermatologist, as with any physician, due to the rigorous years of education and clinical experience through residencies and fellowships.

-Because many dermatologic conditions are outward signs of an underlying medical illness, a dermatologist must know how to interview patients and obtain a thorough medical history.
+Given that many dermatologic conditions manifest as signs of an underlying medical illness, a dermatologist must know how to interview patients and obtain a thorough medical history.
 This requires a firm command of verbal and interpersonal skills in order to communicate effectively with patients and their families and to obtain critically important clinical information.

-Certain skin conditions can be unpleasant in appearance.
+As an additional consideration, certain skin conditions can be unpleasant in appearance.
 A dermatologist must be comfortable with and able to tolerate discomfort regarding issues that relate to blood and bodily functions.
-In addition, dermatologists who perform surgery require excellent hand control and the ability to maintain focus during delicate procedures.
+In addition, dermatologists who perform surgery require excellent fine motor skills and the ability to maintain focus during delicate procedures.

 Opportunities for Advancement

-Dermatologists can gain greater influence and responsibility in their fields by pursuing careers in research or academics.
-The duties of these positions include securing research funding, publishing in scientific journals, presenting at professional conferences, and teaching medical students and residents.
+Dermatologists can obtain greater influence and responsibility within their field by pursuing careers in research or academics.
+Beyond their clinical responsibilities, these positions also require efforts to secure research funding, publish in scientific journals, present at professional conferences, and teach medical students and residents.

-In addition, a dermatologist can further advance his career, responsibilities, and income by engaging in subspecialty training and additional training in surgical techniques, thereby making themselves even more uniquely qualified to perform subspecialty procedures.
+Finally, it should be noted that dermatologists can further advance their career, responsibilities, and income by engaging in subspecialty training and additional training in surgical techniques, thereby making themselves even more uniquely qualified to perform subspecialty procedures.

 In general, dermatologists who work in hospitals or academic settings earn less than those working in private practices.
 The highest paid dermatologists work in Western states such as California and Hawaii, while the lowest paid are those in the south central United States.